-The ultimate controlling party of the Company is Connect Topco Limited which is an entity based in Guernsey.
+The ultimate controlling party and parent of the Company is Connect Topco Limited which is an entity based in Guernsey.
 The smallest and largest group into which the results of the Company are consolidated is headed by Connect Topco Limited.
+The address of its registered office is Redwood House, St Julian's Avenue, St Peter Port, GY11WA, Guernsey.